 Q. What are the differences between the Home and Professional Editions of Hyper Plan?

 A. Please see the buy page.

 A. The standard license is a perpetual license for a single named user on up to 5 computers (PC and/or Mac).
 It is also possible to buy an organizational license.
 Please see the buy page for more details on licensing.

 Q. Can I try before I buy?

-Q. Do I need to uninstall old version of Hyper Plan before installing a new one?
+Q. Do I need to uninstall old versions of Hyper Plan before installing a new one?

 A. No, you can have multiple versions of Hyper Plan installed.
 Or you can uninstall old versions if you want to.
 Each installation only uses as much disk space as a few digital photos.

-Q. Can I purchase Hyper Plan on CD?
+Q. Can I get Hyper Plan on CD?

 A. No, we don't sell CDs.
 However you can download the installer and burn it onto your own CD.

 Q. How do I show 2 different plans on the same PC/Mac?